 Routines and security go hand in hand.
 To ensure your child's security and maintain adequate control, you need to notify us of any changes regarding the adults, 18 years or older, authorized to leave with the child.
-Without this prior notice, THE CHILD REMAINS IN THE EARLY LEARNING CENTRE (or in the Summer Camps), even when we are familiar with the other person who has come to pick up the child.
+Without this prior notice, THE CHILD REMAINS IN THE SUMMER CAMP, even when we are familiar with the other person who has come to pick up the child.
 Our personnel cannot make this judgment call in your place.
 So please remember to inform us personally and in advance if there is going to be a change to your routine.

-The names of the persons who are authorized to come and pick up the child are noted in your child's emergency information sheet, which is kept in your child's records folder and accessible to staff at all times.
+The names of the persons who are authorized to come and pick up the child are noted in your child's emergency information sheet, which is always kept in your child's records folder and accessible to staff.
 We request that you review this information annually to ensure that it is up to date.